- Child now listed in stable condition, according to hospital

 Zookeepers said the rescued child was conscious and responding.
-The toddler was rushed to Arkansas Children's Hospital.

 "Our thoughts and prayers are with the child and the family.
 The safety of our citizens is of paramount value and our staff followed training procedures on rescuing the child and were able to respond quickly and efficiently and work with emergency personnel, said Bruce Moore, Little Rock city manager, in a statement.

 City officials said a full investigation into the incident is being conducted.